This post is from our User Experience (UX) Checklist Series:

 False bottoms happen when there’s an illusion that the page is complete, despite there being more content below.
 Be mindful of areas on your page that feel like a logical end, and add visual cues.
 While it’s true that almost everyone scrolls, we want to make sure to motivate them to keep scrolling.

 Larger than life photographs capture human attention, but we want to make sure they communicate the right story.
-Make sure your images and videos directly support your content and value prop.
-High quality images and photos also help create a positive first impression and a feeling of professionalism.
+Make sure your images and videos are high quality to create a positive first impression and a feeling of professionalism.

-Incentives are the motivators that encourage people to act here & now rather than later.
+Incentives are the motivators that encourage people to act here and now rather than later.
 Make your offering seem irresistible by incorporating persuasion techniques relevant to your value prop.

 Clearly show the benefits your user will get to help them understand why they should take action.
 For example, “Get in shape in 4 weeks” is a stronger incentive than “We specialize in cardio training.”